-At Polln, our biggest mission is to make natural therapies more accessible to the patients who need them while overcoming the stigma and biases that exist for medicinal cannabis patients and patients from all backgrounds who seek to access the quality care they need.
+At Polln, our biggest mission is to make plant medicine more accessible to the patients who need them while overcoming the stigma and biases that exist for medicinal cannabis patients and patients from all backgrounds who seek to access the quality care they need.
 We do this by prioritising diversity and inclusion at all levels of our business – from our doctors to our Care Team, business leaders and coordinators – and by putting our patients’ needs above all else.

 As a business in the healthcare and medical cannabis industries with an understanding of our privilege and position, we do not wish to claim, misuse or appropriate the term ‘marijuana’ by using it to talk about medicinal cannabis in Australia.
 Instead, we opt for the scientific name – ‘cannabis’ or ‘cannabis sativa’ – throughout our website, services and patient interactions.
 We will always remain open to the discourse surrounding this topic and encourage our patient community to do the same!
 And, as always, we welcome all thoughts and feedback.

 To learn more about our values and commitment to a more inclusive healthcare, head to our About page.

 - Solomon R. Racism and Its Effect on Cannabis Research.
 Cannabis Cannabinoid Res.
 2020 Feb 27;5(1):2-5. doi: 10.1089/can.2019.0063.
 PMID: 32322671; PMCID: PMC7173675.

 - Campos, I. Home grown: Marijuana and the origins of Mexico's war on drugs.
 Chapel Hill: University of North Carolina Press.
 2012.